horizoncd/horizoncd.github.io/docs/reference/template/specification.md

 ```

 * **application.schema.json**
-application.schema.json is used to generate a user-friendly form for users to create application or cluster and validate their inputs, it follows the [JSON Schema specification](https://json-schema.org/), you need to write this file based on the Helm Chart's values.yaml.
+application.schema.json is used to generate a user-friendly form for users to create application or instance and validate their inputs, it follows the [JSON Schema specification](https://json-schema.org/), you need to write this file based on the Helm Chart's values.yaml.
   You can also use Go template syntax in the `application.schema.json` file to quote admin tags to conditionally show some special options.

-  For example, if we set an admin tag `maxReplicas=60`, the replicas of cluster can exceed the default limit of 30.
+  For example, if we set an admin tag `maxReplicas=60`, the replicas of instance can exceed the default limit of 30.
   ```
   {
     "type": "object",